arya-io/DBMSNotes/Database_Concepts_01.md

 +--------+------+----------+---------+--------+
 ```

-### Display the name, sal, deptno, highest sal of that deptno and difference of employees who are earning sal less than the highest of their own deptno.
+### Display the name, salary, department number, highest salary of the department, and the difference for employees earning less than the highest salary in their department.

 ```sql
 SELECT E.ENAME, E.SAL, E.DEPTNO, D.HIGHEST, (D.HIGHEST-E.SAL) AS "LESS"